projjalroy/Trade-Management/README.md

-# Trading Psychology and Evaluation Program
+# Trading Psychology, Bias & Model Evaluation Program
 ### Operating system
 This version is writen for the linux opetation system.
 User of windows can convert it as they required..
 ## Overview